+1. - (1) In these Standing Orders, unless the context otherwise requires, - "Committee of the whole Parliament" means a committee comprising all Members present at the sitting of Parliament.

+"Delivered", in relation to a document, means the sending of a document by hand, post or electronic transmission in a manner accepted by the Clerk of Parliament.

+"General assent" means the approval of all Members present.

+"Publish" includes publishing in an electronic format, and "publication" has a corresponding meaning.

-- 1.-(1) In these Standing Orders, unless the context otherwise requires, - - "Committee of the whole Parliament" means a committee comprising all Members present at the sitting of Parliament. - "Delivered", in relation to a document, means the sending of a document by hand, post or electronic transmission in a manner accepted by the Clerk of Parliament. - "General assent" means the approval of all Members present. - "Signed", with its grammatical variations, includes any symbol or procedure accepted by the Clerk of Parliament for the purpose of authenticating a document, including electronic or digital methods. - "Sitting" means a period during which Parliament is meeting continuously from its commencement till it adjourns for the day, including any period during which Parliament is in Committee. - "Session" means the sittings of Parliament commencing when it first meets after being constituted, or after its prorogation or dissolution at any time, and terminating when Parliament is prorogued or is dissolved without having been prorogued. - "Supporter" refers to a Member of Parliament. - "Writing" and expressions referring to writing include printing, facsimile, typewriting and electronic and other modes of representing or reproducing words or figures in visible form accepted by the Clerk of Parliament. - (2) Where there is a reference to a number of clear days between two events, in calculating the number of days there shall be excluded -
+"Signed", with its grammatical variations, includes any symbol or procedure accepted by the Clerk of Parliament for the purpose of authenticating a document, including electronic or digital methods.

+"Sitting" means a period during which Parliament is meeting continuously from its commencement till it adjourns for the day, including any period during which Parliament is in Committee.

+"Session" means the sittings of Parliament commencing when it first meets after being constituted, or after its prorogation or dissolution at any time, and terminating when Parliament is prorogued or is dissolved without having been prorogued.

+"Supporter" refers to a Member of Parliament.

+"Writing" and expressions referring to writing include printing, facsimile, typewriting and electronic and other modes of representing or reproducing words or figures in visible form accepted by the Clerk of Parliament.
+(2) Where there is a reference to a number of clear days between two events, in calculating the number of days there shall be excluded -